kursor1337/KTensorFlow/README.md

 `Tensor` class stores data in a ByteArray.
 So, if you're using `Tensor(any: Any)` to create a Tensor from multidimensional primitive array, it copies entire array inside a new ByteArray.
 Because of this, it is better to use `Tensor(shape: TensorShape, dataType: TensorDataType)` for output tensors, since it will allow to skip copying of the array and just allocate a ByteArray of the necessary size.
+It will allocate ByteArray of the size `shape.flatSize * dataType.byteSize`, with data type memory size already taken into account.

 ### Hardware acceleration
-Hardware acceleration is provided by delegates. `ktensorflow-core` module already has `GpuDelegate` implementation to run the inference on GPU.
+Hardware acceleration is provided by delegates. `ktensorflow-gpu` module already has `GpuDelegate` implementation to run the inference on GPU.

 Delegates can be provided to interpreter using `InterpreterOptions`
 ```kotlin